cloudmesh/classes/docs/source/i524/technologies.rst

      Kyoto Cabinet as specified in :cite:`www-KyotoCabinet` is a library of routines for managing a database which is a simple data file containing records.
-Each record in the database is a pair of a key and a value.Every key and value is serial bytes with variable length.
+Each record in the database is a pair of a key and a value.
+Every key and value is serial bytes with variable length.
 Both binary data and character string can be used as a key and a value.
 Each key must be unique within a database.
 There is neither concept of data tables nor data